 In many areas of Los Angeles and Southern California, most homes were originally built without a true master bedroom suite.
 Although this was the standard many years ago, many homeowners today prefer to have a private master bedroom suite with its own lavish bathroom and walk-in closet.
-Therefore, the master suite addition has been a common home improvement project for many local homeowners.
+That’s where the master suite addition comes into play—a popular home improvement project for locals looking to upgrade their living spaces.

 How much does it cost to add a master bedroom and bath suite?

-A master suite floor plan can be as small as 300sf, but this would function more like a guest suite with a small bedroom and basic bathroom & closet.
+A master suite remodeling floor plan can be as small as 300sf, but this would function more like a guest suite with a small bedroom and basic bathroom & closet.
 Most people choose to create a master suite addition that’s between 400sf and 500sf or even larger.
-This floorplan can be a 20×20 addition (400sf) but doesn’t necessarily have to be square.
+This floorplan can be a 20×20 addition (400 sq ft master suite addition), but doesn’t necessarily have to be square.

 Although you can start your budgeting with a basic cost calculator, the only way to get accurate cost figures is to discuss your project and plans with a few good general contractors.

 What items affect the master bedroom addition cost?

 Let’s discuss the items that go into a master suite addition and how they may affect your total costs.
 I’ll start with the ‘rough’ construction items that are required for any addition.
 Every addition will require:

 - Electrical wiring

 These are items and costs that you cannot control, for the most part, because they are fixed costs and aren’t optional.
 Also, keep in mind that your costs may be higher in specific situations.
 For example, if your electrical panel is at capacity, you may need to upgrade it to accommodate new electrical circuits in your additional space.